The Best Swimming Holes Near Portland

 The scene: If you’ve ever wondered how to access the river you drive along on your way to stock up on cheese in Tillamook, this is it.
 Swimming holes and cliff-jumping spots are all over the trail, so strap on some water shoes, pack a dry bag with jerky, and spend the day following the river through the old-growth forest.

 Nearby: There’s a vast tract of the suburban westside between the city and Tillamook State Forest, which means all manner of stripmall-bound ethnic eateries are well within reach.
-Check out Oyatsupan for grab-and-go Japanese baked goods (think black bean paste sweet rolls or curry karaage croissants), slurp a noodle-broth at Ramen Ryoma (inside the Uwajimaya grocery mall), feast on Korean barbecue at Nak Won, or load up on street tacos at Taqueria El Paisano.
+Oyatsupan runs a grab-and-go operation for Japanese baked goods (think black bean paste sweet rolls or curry karaage croissants), and the newly-opened BG Food Cartel is a massive food cart pod that offers a combo of new-money suburban sheen and small-town culinary delights.

-The scene: It’s a small cluster of pools and waterfalls at the base of a (by the way spectacular) trail to Mosier Plateau.
+The scene: It’s a small cluster of pools and waterfalls at the base of Mosier Plateau.
 Laying around and cliff jumping are, not surprisingly, the top two activities -- you can just about cannonball into the top pool, but the lower one is deeper, and you’ll have the bonus satisfaction of silencing all the kids who talk trash until you jump in.

 Sign up here for our daily PDX email and be the first to get all the food/drink/fun Portland has to offer.